 If YouTube video production is on the menu for your company, adhere to the following 5 video SEO strategies to ensure that the right eyes see your masterpieces.

 1. Conduct advanced video SEO keyword research

 Despite the platform’s gargantuan size, there’s still less competition on YouTube than on the internet at large.
-That means you have a unique opportunity to break through and achieve higher search rankings for YouTube searches while some of your competitors are still on the sidelines.
+That means you have a unique opportunity to break through and achieve higher search rankings for YouTube video searches while some of your competitors are still on the sidelines.

-Just as Google’s auto-suggest feature is a goldmine of content marketing ideas and frequently-searched keywords, YouTube’s auto-suggest can do a lot of the heavy lifting for you.
+Just as Google’s auto-suggest feature is a goldmine of content marketing examples and frequently-searched keywords, YouTube’s auto-suggest can do a lot of the heavy lifting for you.
 Type in queries dealing with your video’s general subject area and see what comes up.
 There’s a good chance that those are the exact keywords you’ll want to target.

 YouTube Studio’s YouTube Search Data

 Are you already producing high-quality videos?
 Then take advantage of YouTube Studio’s beta analytics and use it to inform your next round of keyword research.
 This will provide you with a wealth of information about who’s watching your company’s videos – and, critically, what they’re watching.

 What else does your target market care about?
 What do they want to know?
 Do they favor certain brands or aesthetic styles?
 This is such a valuable look into the mind of your customer that it almost feels like cheating!